 "We put the concrete foundations in early in the fall," said Senecal.

-"I think from there we started talking about 'Hey what are we going to do with this?' and I think I mentioned to somebody that I know somebody who's got some astroturf and I made a call and he said he'd donate it."
+"I think from there we started talking about 'Hey what are we going to do with this?' and I think I mentioned to somebody that I know somebody who's got some astroturf and I made a call and he said he'd donate it.

-Pete Cottrell - last year's president of Manchester Youth Baseball and this year's secretary - was the one
+Pete Cottrell - last year's president of Manchester Youth Baseball and this year's secretary - was the one who obtained the astroturf, which Senecal said he believed came from Jack Appelman.

 There are also two new offerings this year from the Manchester Youth Baseball League.
 Unlike in years past when kids would age out of the program after the age of 12, this year there will be a traveling 13U team that will compete in the Empire State Baseball League The team, Senecal said, will provide a niche for those kids transitioning from little league to Babe Ruth.